Skip to main content

 Example Answer

 “Quality assurance is a proactive process focused on improving and maintaining the quality of the development process itself.
 It ensures that proper methodologies and standards are in place, which reduces the chances of defects in the final product.
-Software testing, on the other hand, is a reactive process that happens after the development phase to identify and fix any defects or bugs.
-For instance, in my last role, I was involved in QA tasks like setting up documentation standards, while also performing functional tests to ensure the software met client requirements.
-Both are critical for delivering a high-quality product.”
+Software testing, on the other hand, is a reactive process that happens after the development phase to identify and fix any defects or bugs.”

 2. What are the elements of an effective test strategy?